Health Risks of Eating Expired Tomato Paste

 expire tomato paste

 Yes.
-Spoiled tomato paste can contain harmful bacteria that lead to food poisoning with symptoms like nausea, vomiting, and stomach discomfort.
+Spoiled tomato paste may contain bacteria that trigger nausea, vomiting, diarrhea, and stomach cramps.

-Check the expiration date printed on the packaging.
-Also, look for spoilage signs like color changes, foul odor, mold, or changes in texture.
+Check the printed expiration date, and look for spoilage signs like color change, foul odor, mold, or texture changes.

-Store unopened paste in a cool, dry place away from sunlight.
-Once opened, refrigerate it in an airtight container and use within a few days.
+Keep unopened paste in a cool, dry spot.
+After opening, refrigerate it in an airtight container and use within a week.

 store comment